-- Quality and Returns – No manufacturer wants off quality or returned finished goods.
+- Quality and Returns – No manufacturer wants off-quality or returned finished goods.
 But the reality is that it happens.
 These two categories represent waste and must be adjusted within the supply plan.
 Again, best-in-class ERP and MRP software will have quality and return auditing and management functionality that will allow automatic adjustments to supply plans based on the material that needs to be replaced.

 - Standardized SOPs – Standardized operating procedures help supply planners make the correct decision.
 By documenting processes within the supply chain, many supply planning tasks become automated, eliminating the bias and ambiguity that may occur from buyer to buyer or from different interpretations of fast-moving data between team members.
 Standardized SOPS also helps coordinate with other supply chain elements such as demand planning, marketing, sales, inventory control, and others.

 - End-to-End Visibility – Today’s supply chains are increasingly complex, and it is virtually impossible to manage them manually.
 With robust, best-in-class software, companies can achieve end-to-end visibility of the entire supply chain.
-With unsiloed data, supply chain planning can more accurately and respond to real-time challenges more effectively.
+With unsiloed data, supply chain planning can be executed more accurately and planners can respond to real-time challenges more effectively.
 This helps align demand, supply, operations, and S&OP planning so that the supply chain works seamlessly for everyone.

 With increasing complexity and a shifting supply and demand environment, supply planning is more challenging than ever.
 By incorporating the components above into a standardized supply chain strategy across all categories, manufacturers can develop a plan that fits their industry.
 And when augmented by software, supply planning can be further streamlined to reduce costs, optimize processes, and improve visibility and supply plan performance.